Clubs and Memberships

 Along with teaching, Geography & Urban Planning professors are actively engaged in many research endeavors.
 We have received several research grants from both the UW Oshkosh Faculty Development Program and external sources such as the Wisconsin Department of Natural Resources and the U.S. National Science Foundation, which encourage student participation in faculty research.

-A Few Research Projects that Geography & Urban Planning faculty are working on:
+A Few Research Projects that the Geography faculty are working on:

 Dr. Heike Alberts continues to work on topics related to international migration.
 Her current research examines the factors international students consider in deciding to study in the United States as well as in whether or not to return to their home countries after graduation.
 In the recent past, Dr. Alberts has also worked on several other projects, including a paper about teaching geography through sports examples and a follow-up on her earlier, and deliciously important, research on chocolate.